100.1 To answer …

 The specific imagery of exploding dots comes from the work of German educationalist Arthur Engel in the 1970s.
 He used it in a “chip firing” model to explain elementary probability to school students.
 (See Dr Propps fabulous essay on this – and more!)
 Dr Propp has done a great deal to popularize Engel’s work.

 Taking matters from integer bases to fractional bases, irrational bases, negative bases, and abstract bases (base \(x\)), seems a natural thing for mathematical thinkers to want to do.
-Mathematics is all about playing and messing around with ideas in fun and quirky ways.
+Mathematics is all about playing with ideas in fun and quirky ways.
 Even the most “elementary” of topics – place value, for example – can serve as portals for fabulous deep thinking and intrigue.
 There really is no such thing as being “done” with a mathematics topic.

 Intellectual play is joyous, and every topic holds within it little droplets of curiosities to ponder upon, invitations for further thinking, first steps to new paths of thinking and discovery.

 Let’s all be open to seeing those joyous droplets!

 Dr. Jim Propp’s essay MATHEMATICAL ENCHANTMENTS Polya’s Urn.